-Prep C Questions to be Filled Out Prior to the Meeting 1.
-When you look at your life and think about the things that are important to you, what values come to mind?
-2. What are some of the other values that you see expressed in the family and the business that are important?
-3. Are there any values that you think the family should be considering or adding?
-4. How do you see the values in action in the business?
-5. How do you see the values in action in the family? list of s Discussion/Activity - Have the group discuss everyone's ideas about values try to develop a short shared values.
+- 1. When you look at your life and think about the things that are important to you, what values come to mind? - 2.
+What are some of the other values that you see expressed in the family and the business that are important? - 3.
+Are there any values that you think the family should be considering or adding? - 4.
+How do you see the values in action in the business? - 5.
+How do you see the values in action in the family?

+Group Discussion/Activity - Have the group discuss everyone's ideas about values try to develop a short list of shared values.
 Talk about using values as decision-making guideposts.
-What are your concerns or as you talk about values and using values for decision-making?
-Individ Jual Commitments/Next Steps - Based upon this conversation are there any further actions you dual Commitments/Next Steps - Based upon this conversation are there any further actions you o take individually to operate in support of the values?
+What are your concerns or ideas as you talk about values and using values for decision-making?

+Individual Commitments/Next Steps - Based upon this conversation are there any further actions you need to take individually to operate in support of the values?